Setting up a Discretionary Trust in a Will can be a useful way of protecting assets.

 Welfare Benefits Protection

-A Discretionary Trust can help protect a beneficiaries’ entitlement to Social Security and State Benefits and preventing them from losing those benefits if they become entitled to an inheritance from an estate.
+A Discretionary Trust can help protect a beneficiaries’ entitlement to Social Security and State Benefits and prevent them from losing those benefits if they become entitled to an inheritance from an estate.

 Make A Discretionary Trust Will Now

 This is quite a complicated area of the law but there are great benefits that can be achieved from making one.
-If you are interested in making a discretionary trust then please call us for a no obligation chat on 01536 276300.
+If you are interested in making a discretionary trust then please call us on 01536 276300.